Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/inscene-placed-networkobjects.md

 - You can create complex nested `NetworkObject` hierarchies when they're in-scene placed.
 - If you plan on using full scene-migration (that is, LoadSceneMode.Single or "scene switching") then parenting an in-scene placed `NetworkObject` that stays parented during the scene migration isn't recommended.
   - Under this scenario, you would want to use a hybrid approach where the in-scene placed `NetworkObject` dynamically spawns the item to be picked up.
-- If you plan on using a bootstrap scene usage pattern where you use additive scene loading and unloading with no full scene-migration(s), then it is "OK" to parent in-scene placed NetworkObjects.
+- If you plan on using a bootstrap scene usage pattern where you use additive scene loading and unloading with no full scene-migration(s), then it's "OK" to parent in-scene placed NetworkObjects.

 ### Auto Object Parent Sync Option & Parenting
  Already parented in-scene placed `NetworkObject`s Auto Object Parent Sync Usage:

-- When disabled, the NetworkObject ignores its parent and considers all of its transform values as being world space synchronized (that is, no matter where you move or rotate its parent, it will maintain its current position and rotation)
+- When disabled, the NetworkObject ignores its parent and considers all of its transform values as being world space synchronized (that is, no matter where you move or rotate its parent, it will keep its current position and rotation)
   - Typically, when disabling this you need to handle synchronizing the client either through your own custom messages or RPCS or add a NetworkTransform component to it.
 This is only useful if you want to have some global parent that might shift or have transform values that you don't want to impact the `NetworkObject` in question.
 - When enabled, the NetworkObject is aware of its parent and will treat all of its transform values as being local space synchronized.
   - _This also applies to being pre-parented under a `GameObject` with no `NetworkObject` component._